Take Off Your Pants and Jacket: Commercial performance

+Take Off Your Pants and Jacket was the first punk album to reach number one in the United States, an achievement widely noted as a milestone for the genre.
+Prior punk albums, such as Never Mind the Bollocks, Here's the Sex Pistols (1977), had hit the top spot on the UK Albums Chart, but not Stateside.
+Jessica Lynch of Billboard observed that Blink-182's "landmark album rewrote the rules of what punk rock could achieve commercially."

 Critical reception

-Critical reception of Take Off Your Pants and Jacket in 2001 was generally positive.
 Rob Sheffield of Rolling Stone was generally the most effusive of the positive reviews, praising the unpretentious attitude of the band: "As they plow in their relatively un-self-conscious way through the emotional hurdles of lust, terror, pain and rage, they reveal more about themselves and their audience than they even intend to, turning adolescent malaise into a friendly joke rather than a spiritual crisis."
 Darren Ratner of AllMusic felt likewise, writing that the record is "one of their finest works to date, with almost every track sporting a commanding articulation and new-school punk sounds.
 They've definitely put a big-time notch in the win column".
 People commended the "adrenaline-laced sonic gems reveling in Blink's patented, potty-mouthed humor, recommended only for adolescents of all ages".
 British publication Q offered the sentiment that "when they stop arsing around for the sake of it, Blink-182 write some very good pop songs".

 The Village Voice called the sound "emo-core ... intercut with elegiac little pauses that align Blink 182 with a branch of punk rock you could trace back through The Replacements and Ramones Leave Home, to the more ethereal of early Who songs".
 Aaron Scott of Slant Magazine, however, found the sound to be recycled from the band's previous efforts, writing, "Blink shines when they deviate from their formula, but it is awfully rare ...
 The album seems to be more concerned with maintaining the band's large teenage fanbase than with expanding their overall audience."
 Joshua Klein from The Washington Post felt it was stagnant, critiquing its formula and "cookie-cutter" approach.
 Kerrang!s Ian Fortnam critiqued its lack of risks, its "money-in-the-bank commercialism.
 [It's] eminently hummable dummy-spitting tantrum rock for the emo generation."
 Entertainment Weekly felt similarly, with David Browne opining that "the album is angrier and more teeth gnashing than you'd expect.
 The band work so hard at it, and the music is such processed sounding mainstream rock played fast, that the album becomes a paradox: adolescent energy and rebellion made joyless".
 British magazine New Musical Express, who heavily criticized the band in their previous efforts, felt no more negative this time, saying "Blink-182 are now indistinguishable from the increasingly tedious 'teenage dirtbag' genre they helped spawn".
 The magazine continued, "It sounds like all that sanitised, castrated, shrink-wrapped 'new wave' crap that the major US record companies pumped out circa 1981 in their belated attempt to jump on the 'punk' bandwagon."